exercism/docs/contributing/standards/markdown.md

 ### One sentence per line

 Paragraphs should be laid at using one sentence per line.
-The [Ascii Doctor docs][asiidoctor] explain the logic of this clearly.
+The [Ascii Doctor docs][asciidoctor] explain the logic of this clearly.

 For example, a single paragraph should be laid out as follows:
 ```